Fugtemypt123/ToolVQA-release/README.md

 python run.py path/to/your_eval_config -p llmit -q auto --max-num-workers 32 --debug --eval_mode=your_eval_mode
 # args guideline: opencompass/configs/readme.md
 # default output dir: opencompass/outputs/default

-# If the test above is interrupted halfway, you can add --reuse 2024xxxx (the file name of the test output, you can also rename it yourself) to the test command and continue the test.
+# If the test above is interrupted halfway, you can add --reuse 2025xxxx_xxxxxx (the file name of the test output, you can also rename it yourself) to the test command and continue the test.
+python run.py path/to/your_eval_config -p llmit -q auto --max-num-workers 32 --debug --eval_mode=your_eval_mode --reuse 2025xxxx_xxxxxx

 # want to run the metric again:
-python run.py path/to/your_eval_config --max-num-workers 32 --debug --reuse your_output_name --mode eval --eval_mode=your_eval_mode
+python run.py path/to/your_eval_config --max-num-workers 32 --debug --reuse 2025xxxx_xxxxxx --mode eval --eval_mode=your_eval_mode
 ```